-Bouygues UK is building the new home for the Department of Physics at the University of Cambridge, with both buildings located on the West Cambridge site.
+Bouygues UK is building the new home for the Department of Physics at the University of Cambridge, located at the West Cambridge site.

-The 32,900 m2 Cavendish III facility, which will be known as The Ray Dolby Centre, will house the Department of Physics, bringing the large number of research groups within the department together under one roof to encourage collaboration.
+The 32,900 m2 Cavendish III facility, which will be known as The Ray Dolby Centre, will house the Department of Physics and the neighbouring West Hub, bringing the large number of research groups within the department together under one roof to encourage collaboration.

 The state-of-the-art facilities, comprising a range of laboratories, offices, clean rooms, workshops and multiple lecture theatres will allow the University to build upon its reputation for delivering world class scientific research.

-After completing The Triangle, Cambridge’s biggest office complex, Bouygues UK are now working with the University of Cambridge to deliver their Cavendish III physics laboratory and neighbouring Shared Facilities Hub.
+After completing The Triangle, Cambridge’s biggest office complex, Bouygues UK are now working with the University of Cambridge to deliver the Ray Dolby Centre.

 This is a highly technically challenging facility that has a number of specialist requirements as a result of the nature of the facility.